matematiflo/matematiflo.github.io/HEGL/WiSe_2024_205/SeminarAnnouncement.md

 > Let $F$ be a field and let $I$ be an ideal in $F$.
 Then $I = 0$ or $I = F$.

 The usual proof starts by saying: let $I$ be an ideal in $F$, then either $I = 0$ or $I \neq 0$.
-This is of course correct but it uses the LEM in a non-essential way.
-Indeed, the statement that we want to prove is *classically equivalent* to the following:
+This is correct but uses the LEM in a non-essential way.
+Indeed, the statement that we want to prove is *classically equivalent* to the following one, which can be proved constructively.

 > Let $F$ be a field and let $I$ be an ideal in $F$.
 If $I \neq 0$, then $I = F$.

-The point is that this statement can now be proved constructively.
 In the seminar, we will learn what it means that the two statements above are classically equivalent and how to write a constructive proof of the second statement.

 ## List of topics